darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 The "change path..." operation is only available in the _tree_ view mode, and it shows the number of tagged images which would be impacted by a change to the name of this node.
 The change path window lets the user change the full path of the node, including the nodes to which it belongs (nodes can be specified using the pipe "`|`" symbol).
 This operation is powerful, but please take care as it can have a significant impact on the metadata of your images.
 The operation is aborted if the requested change causes a conflict with an existing tag.

 A quick way to organize the tag structure is to drag and drop the nodes.
 In the _tree_ view mode, you can drag any node and drop it on top of any other node.
 The first node and its descendants, if any, become descendants of the second node.
-Dragging over a node automatically opens that node.
-To avoid opeing the node, drag over the node selection indicator instead.
+Dragging over a node automatically opens that node (to avoid opening a node, drag over the node selection indicator instead).
 To place a node at the root level, drag it onto the top of the tagging window.
 If the requested change causes a conflict with an existing tag, the operation is aborted.

 ## attach tag